 Wax under £30 – Collinte 915 Marque D’Elegance

-A non colour charged carnauba paste wax for use on any paint colour, but particularly good for mid to darker paints.
+A non-colour charged carnauba paste wax for use on any paint colour, but particularly good for mid to darker paints.
 Relatively easy to apply and buff off, it also has a short hazing time which needs to be carefully adhered to.
-It gives a beautiful deep wet gloss to paint, lovely depth, pops flake well and and offers good durability and longevity.
+It gives a beautiful deep wet gloss to paint, lovely depth, pops flake well and offers good durability and longevity.
 For the price, it’s a real winner.

 There is little doubt that Swissvax Crystal Rock is one of the best car waxes on the market right now.
 A more budget-friendly option would be that of Collinite 915.
 Collinite 915 is will last about 6 months is applied to correctly prepared paint.
 Wax and polish are two very different things.
 A wax is designed to protect your paint, whereas a polish is designed to enhance your paint, removing marks and scratches in the process.
 They are two very different products.
 Ceramic coating is much more durable and applied correctly will last years.
 However, wax is more perishable and will last up to months.
 Wax generally will have better aesthetics.

 What is the best car wax on the market?